ecreates/ecreates/README.md

 <br><br>

 ## What does it do?
-The system is designed to detect fingernail biting and nose picking behaviour from user's webcam feed and to "penalise" the user by playing a continuous and horrible sound until the user stops exhibiting these behaviours with a view of drawing attention to and correcting these behaviours.
+The system is designed to detect fingernail biting and nose picking behaviour from user's webcam feed by utilising a Machine Learning (ML) model and to "penalise" the user by playing a continuous and horrible sound until the user stops exhibiting these behaviours with a view of drawing attention to and correcting these behaviours.

-In the most basic terms, a user navigates to the application's website, sets a webcam facing themselves and presses 'start monitoring'.
-Subsequently, the system begins to analyse user's webcam feed using a Machine Learning (ML) model to detect four distinct states:
+## How does it do it?
+The most important part of the system is the ML model.
+Google's Teachable Machine (https://teachablemachine.withgoogle.com/) was utilised to produce the model by taking ~600 pictures of the author in each four system States.
+Head positioning in relation to the camera was varied in producing nose picking and fingernail biting events.
+Also included were positioning of fingers from both hands in various areas around the mouth and nose.
+In addition, photographs of Covered and Turned State were taken with varying material covering the lense and various distinct surroundings, respectively.
+The aim was to produce a varied range of photographs to train an accurate ML model.

+Subsequently, the model was trained on the images, exported and tested.
+The results were convincing as the model was able to recognise all States with near 100% accuracy.

+The definition and purpose of all system States are as follows:

 1) Normal State (ie. != Nose Picking (NP) or fingernail biting (FB) or Turned or Covered)
 2) NP & FB (prohibited behaviour occurs)